 Bulimics may also have a scratchy or hoarse voice, and broken blood vessels in and around their eyes.
 A person with bulimia may become dizzy and very weak as well, from the lack of fluids and nutrients lost in purging.

--Other bulimia signs include discolored teeth and tooth decay, sores in the mouth, stomach ulcers, acid reflux, ruptured esophagus or stomach.
+-Other bulimia signs include discolored teeth and tooth decay, mouth sores, stomach ulcers, acid reflux, ruptured esophagus or stomach.
 Again, this is a direct result of the excessive purging.

 -Other dangers in bulimia and anorexia, are stroke and heart attacks, the leading cause of death in people with eating disorders.